vogt4nick/austrian-german/docs/present-tense.md

 ## Irregular Pronunciation

-Some verbs are extremely weird and common.
-Memorize them.
+Some verbs are so strange we simply have to memorize them.

 === "{{de}} gehen"